rejasupotaro/kvs-schema/README.md

 KVS Schema is a code generation library to manage key-value data for Android.

 I use SharedPreferences to save values.
-However, sometimes I lose key names and types.
+However, sometimes I forget key names and types.
 This library helps you to manage key-value data.
-You can find your pref file's structure at a glance.
+You can find the structure of pref file at a glance.

 How to use KVS Schema
 ----------